BROOKE GLADSTONE: This is On the Media. I'm Brooke Gladstone.

-GEORGE MARCUS: It's up to the individual citizen to figure out why the Californians are paying more for energy or why we're in Iraq, and I believe that these basic questions that are with us from day to day and actually have long-term consequences for every one of us and shape our lives require the kind of speculation that conspiracy thinking gives rise to.
+GEORGE MARCUS: It's up to the individual citizen to figure out [LAUGHS] why the Californians are paying more for energy or why we're in Iraq, and I believe that these basic questions that are with us from day to day and actually have long-term consequences for every one of us and shape our lives require the kind of speculation that conspiracy thinking gives rise to.

-BBROOKE GLADSTONE: But don't you think the media are supposed to be explaining these things?
+BROOKE GLADSTONE: But don't you think the media are supposed to be explaining these things?

-GEORGE MARCUS: The media are, but when the media is doing its job in unveiling scandal or questioning the reasons of power, be it private or public, and the answers are not totally clear, people are not just going to leave things as puzzles.
-They're going to speculate.
+GEORGE MARCUS: The media are, but when the media is doing its job in unveiling scandal or questioning the reasons of power, be it private or public, and the answers are not totally clear, people are not just going to leave things as puzzles; they're going to speculate.
 [LAUGHS] I don't consider conspiracy theories within this frame of reason or plausibility to be a bad thing at all.
 I consider it to be one aspect of the right of a democratic citizenry to question or figure out the exercise of power.
 I consider a little bit of paranoia within reason to be a valuable thing.

 GEORGE MARCUS: Oh, absolutely.
 I think that one enhances the other, and that both have a role to play in the functioning of democracy in difficult times.

-BBROOKE GLADSTONE: And is this a difficult time?
+BROOKE GLADSTONE: And is this a difficult time?

-BBROOKE GLADSTONE: Professor Marcus, thank you very much.
+BROOKE GLADSTONE: Professor Marcus, thank you very much.